liferay/liferay-docs/discover/portal/articles/07-targeting-content-to-your-audience/02-managing-user-segments.markdown

 more relevant information to the user in your website using the User Segment Content Display application.

-## Categorizing Pages and Content for User Segments [](id=categorizing-pages-and-content-for-user-segments)
+## Categorizing Pages and Content for User Segments

 Each new user segment that's created can be used to categorize pages or content.

-+$$$

-**Note:** Page categorization is a feature added by the Audience Targeting app.
+| **Note:** Page categorization is a feature added by the Audience Targeting app.
-In a regular Liferay Portal 6.2 instance without the Audience Targeting app installed, pages cannot be categorized.
+| In a regular Liferay Portal 6.2 instance without the Audience Targeting app

-$$$
+| installed, pages cannot be categorized.

 The Audience Targeting app adds two select buttons to the Categorization section of pages and assets: *User Segment* and *User Segment (Global)*.
 These buttons